Pablo Hernández (footballer, born 1985)

-Pablo Hernández Domínguez (/es/; born 11 April 1985) is a Spanish former professional footballer who played as an attacking midfielder or winger.
-He is the manager of Segunda División club Castellón.
+Pablo Hernández Domínguez (/es/; born 11 April 1985) is a Spanish professional football manager and former player who played as an attacking midfielder or winger.
+He is the head coach of Segunda División club Castellón.

 In a spell which also included two loans, he spent the early part of his career with Valencia, appearing in 158 official matches and scoring 25 goals.
-He also competed in Wales for two years with Swansea City, and several seasons in England with Leeds United.
+He also played in Wales for two years with Swansea City, and several seasons in England with Leeds United.

 Hernández represented Spain at the 2009 Confederations Cup.

 Club career

 Valencia

 Born in Castellón de la Plana, Province of Castellón, Valencian Community, Hernández was a product of Valencia's youth system (operating as striker in the B team).
 He made his debut with the main squad on the last matchday of 2005–06, playing 20 minutes in a 2–1 away loss against Osasuna.
 Midway through the following season, he was loaned to Segunda División side Cádiz.

 In July 2007, Valencia included Hernández in the transfer that brought Alexis from Getafe to the Mestalla Stadium, but would re-buy him for €1 million in July 2008.
 The player was subsequently signed to a six-year contract.